 heat sealed sachet

-• Heated machinery can lead to burns and workplace injuries.
+• Heated machinery increases the risk of burns and workplace injuries.

 custom printed lay flat pouch multiple skus